 Cookies enhance your experience using our website.
 Cookies are small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work more efficiently, as well as to provide information to the owners of the site.

-We collect IP addresses* only for the purposes of system administration and to audit the use of our site.
+We collect IP addresses (a unique string of numbers that identifies each computer) only for the purposes of system administration and to audit the use of our site.
 We do not link IP addresses to anything personally identifiable, which means that while your user session will be logged you will remain anonymous to us.

 You must notify us immediately if there are any changes in your circumstances and personal details so we can maintain an accurate and up to date record of your information.